Isn’t for Everyone.

 My copywriting overlaps my strategic investment advisory.
 Here copywriting skills provide my clients added value to the business, financial, strategic and process plans I develop.
 But copywriting is my “secret weapon” on my clients’ behalf.
 I become their competitive and strategic advantage.
 In all my decision-making and business leader-client relationships, our successes depend on great writing.

 I worked at a major advertising agency in New York City on large client business.
 My efforts included refining messages to increase sales for those global clients.
-Where it was most successful, traditional advertising had leaned on strong persuasive writing found in direct marketing.
+Where it was most successful, traditional advertising had leaned on strong persuasive writing that is the centerpiece of our relationship marketing.

 I chose another value-adding school for my training.

 I’ve written blog content based on live interviews with institutional money managers.
-In New York City, I developed and edited several newsletter and websites, as well as the accompanying letters and collateral materials.
+In New York City, I developed and edited numerous newsletter and websites, as well as the sales and persuasive executive letters, speech messaging and development of actionable collateral materials.

 My book, The Plan—The Machine That Runs the World (Amazon) is a suspense novella about a violent clash between wealthy New York City families.
 The fictional work is based on interviews and research into the workings of real family offices, foundations and high net worth families and especially their advisors.
 It is an instructive guide to modern investing.
 [2 Spoilers: In the book, my main character, Michael Fitzhugh, DOES NOT save the day.
 And—some people wanted all entertainment.
 A portion of the book actually produces better investment results!
 I think that’s just a lack of personal confidence on their parts.]